cupojoro/Ping/README.md

 The database and storage is hosted through Firebase.
 The Firebase organization is denormalized so if interested shoot me a message and I'll break it down for you.
 Currently trying to clean up the code.
-(I like to pump code out to make sure the idea is down and then clean up)
+(I like to pump code out to make sure the idea is down and then clean up) I am using Cocoapods / Masonry for layout and Firebase SDK.